openeuler-mirror/community/sig/sig-QA/sig-QA.md

 ###Scope
 The QA team is engaged in the following activities:
 - Open current test capability to developers who can use and contribute
-- Test and verify openEuler release and evaluate its quality
-- Distribute issues to the corresponding teams and track the status continuously
 - Draft, release and maintain release criteria
 - Develop and maintain test tools which promote code development and execution efficiency